sjtalkar/DP-100AzureSupervisedUnsupervisedDatabricksAndSpark/DataBricksOnAzure.md

 used for other values of μ as well.

+MASTER STEVEFU: In a nutshell, please, Grasshopper.
+GRASSHOPPER: Causal comparisons compare like with like.
+In assessing the effects of college choice, we focus on students with similar characteristics.
+MASTER STEVEFU: Each is different in a thousand ways.
+Must all ways be similar?
+GRASSHOPPER: Good comparisons eliminate systematic differences between those who chose one path and those who choose another, when such differences are associated with outcomes.
+MASTER STEVEFU: How is this accomplished?
+GRASSHOPPER: The method of matching sorts individuals into groups with the same values of control variables, like measures of ability and family background.
+Matched comparisons within these groups are then averaged to get a single overall effect.
+MASTER STEVEFU: And regression?
+GRASSHOPPER: Regression is an automated matchmaker.
+The regression estimate of a causal effect is also an average of within-group comparisons

 Regression is a way to make other things equal, but equality is generated only for variables included as controls on the right-hand side of the